jalioto/projects/README.md

 An AI-powered story generator that creates age-appropriate illustrated stories using Amazon Bedrock's Claude and Nova Canvas models with immersive full-screen reading experience.

 ### random_joke_generator
 A colorful, kid-friendly joke generator powered by Amazon Bedrock with Anthropic models.
-Available in two implementations:
-- **Python version** - Using Strands Agents SDK with Flask (port 8002)
-- **Rust version** - Using native AWS SDK with Axum (port 8003)
+Built with Python using Strands Agents SDK and Flask, featuring a slowly changing gradient background that cycles through beautiful colors.

-Features clean, appropriate jokes for children aged 5-12 with animated interfaces, multiple joke categories, and safety-first content filtering.
+Features clean, appropriate jokes for children aged 5-12 with animated interfaces, multiple joke categories, floating emoji animations, and safety-first content filtering.

 ---